 Trailers (commit lines like Co-authored-by: ...) can optionally be removed from the original commit messages and appended to the end of the squashed commit message.
+This also generates proper Co-authored-by: credit for every translator.

 Customize JSON output